Latest News

 ASAA supports its members by providing regular news of job opportunities, grants, awards, events by ASAA and the subregional councils, new publications and publication opportunities.

-** Nomination Deadline Extended to 14 October ** The following elected positions on the ASAA Executive and Council fall vacant in January 2023 and are now open
+The following elected positions on the ASAA Executive and Council fall vacant in January 2025, and are now open for nomination.
+The term of office is two

 Member's Dashboard